rogervaas/keycloak-authz/README.md

 It also provides some background on how you can actually protect your JAX-RS endpoints using a *enforcer*.

-### Create the Example Realm and Configuring a Resource Server
+### Create the Example Realm and a Resource Server

 Considering that your AuthZ Server is up and running, log in to the Keycloak Administration Console.